 East Village Sydney

-The views from East Village Sydney’s rooftop terrace are reason enough to do bottomless brunch here.
+The views from East Village Sydney’s rooftop terrace are reason enough to enjoy a boozy brunch here.
 Overlooking Sydney’s stunning skyline, the vibe here is just right to kick off a day-time celebration.
 Enjoy bottomless bubbles and dig into dishes like fried chicken and waffles, bacon egg brekkie rolls with guac and Korean bibimbap bowls.

 Price: Chosen brunch dish. $35 for bottomless mimosas or prosecco, or $85 for bottomless Mumm Champagne.